Urban Yoga Foundation (UYF)

 A non-profit organization that educates and empowers communities to be proactive about issues affecting their health.

 UYF is based in New York, NY founded by Ghylian Bell.
 UYF programs help individuals manage stress, develop mind-body awareness, and health consciousness through yoga, mindfulness, and integrative wellness practices .
-For over 20 years, UYF has continued its important work of designing health and wellness programs for organizations, corporations, and schools throughout the greater New York area serving over 150,000 adults, children, and youth.
+For over 20 years, UYF has continued its important work of designing health and wellness programs for organizations, corporations, and schools throughout the greater New York area serving over 600,000 adults, children, and youth since 1996.

 Ghylian Bell, Founder/Director